TangyOrigami/.dotfiles/README.md

 Before using these dotfiles, ensure that you have the following prerequisites installed on your system:

+- git
+- stow
+- neovim
-- Git
+- kickstart.neovim
-- Stow (optional, for managing dotfiles)
-- Neovim (optional, for using the Neovim configuration)

 ## Installation